 Reflective thinking with special attention to the detection of fallacies, semantic difficulties and propaganda techniques.
 The course is designed to develop the ability to think with greater accuracy and to evaluate the thinking of others; both the inductive and the deductive aspects of logic are included.
-Open to Freshmen and sophomores.
 Offered first semester.
-3 semester hours.
+3 semetser hours credit.